 Knork Flatware

 It may sound strange to recommend as a gift forks, knives, and spoons, but if you’ve ever used Knork flatware, you know it’s not ordinary flatware.
-Survival Mom loves the very solid, quality feel of Knork.
-She and her family have used them for several years.
-In fact, both of her kids now have complete sets in their “hope chests”, waiting for the time they finally move out!
+I love the very solid, quality feel of Knork.
+My family and I family have used them for several years.
+In fact, both of my kids now have complete sets in their “hope chests”, waiting for the time they finally move out!

 Bonus: the design of the fork allows it to be used as a knife as well.